rashirajasinghe/rashirajasinghe/README.md

 <h3 align="center">A passionate frontend developer from Sri Lanka</h3>

 - 🎓 IT Undergraduate at University of Colombo School of Computing
-- 💻 Passionate about software development, web technologies, and QA
+- 💻 Passionate about software Engineering, web Development, and Quality Assurance
 - 🌱 Currently learning: ReactJS, JavaScript, and Selenium
 - 🔭 Working on projects to enhance my web development skills
 - 📫 How to reach me: **rashini.rajasinghe1@gmail.com**